NikhilGharat96/project-node-todo-cicd/Readme.md

 # node-todo-cicd

-Run these commands: To check your app is run properly or not in your server.
+Run these commands: To check your app is run properly or not in your server.<br>
+use sudo previlage if you are getting error.

 `sudo apt install nodejs`